-Attention deficit hyperactivity disorder (ADHD) is a mental disorder that most often occurs in children.
-Symptoms of ADHD include trouble concentrating, paying attention, staying organized, and remembering details.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder that most often occurs in children, but can also be diagnosed in adulthood.
+Symptoms of ADHD include:

 - Males are almost three times more likely to be diagnosed with ADHD than females.

-- During their lifetimes, 12.9 percent of men will be diagnosed with the attention disorder.
-Just 4.9 percent of women will be diagnosed.
+- During their lifetimes, 13 percent of men will be diagnosed with ADHD.
+Just 4.2 percent of women will be diagnosed.

 - The average age of ADHD diagnosis is 7 years old.